 |This article is a proposal|

-♥ (Hearts, aka Gracie Lyn Plant): lead vocal and occasionally harmonica.
-Major lyricist of the band, as well as its frontwoman.
+♥ (Hearts, aka Gracie Lyn Plant): lead vocal and occasionally harmonica. major lyricist of the band, as well as its frontwoman.

-♠ (Spades, aka Paul Lorin Jones): bass, violin and backing vocals.
-Live he would usually alternate between the two instruments, depending on whichever one was more necessary; live musician Rhoberth Martinez would contribute bass whenever Jones was busy with the violin.
+♠ (Spades, aka Paul Lorin Jones): bass, violin and backing vocals. live, he would usually alternate between the two instruments, depending on whichever one was more necessary; live musician Rhoberth Martinez would contribute bass whenever Jones was busy with the violin.

 ♦ (Diamonds, aka John Henry Spence): drums and assorted percussion.

-⚅ (Domino, aka John Paul Gorman): keyboards.
-Last member to join the band.
-Only member represented by a domino symbol.
+⚅ (Domino, aka John Paul Gorman): keyboards (mostly Orchestron and occasionally piano, harmonium, clavinet and clavioline). last member to join the band. only member represented by a domino symbol.

 The blues period

-The record label found interest in Dornburg Aeroplane blues sound and the band signed a contract to record an album with the condition of they dropping the band’s name, afraid of future troubles with relatives from Dornburg Disaster victims.
-After plenty of discussion Lead Aeroplane was chosen as sugested by Spence.
+The record label found interest in the Dornburg Aeroplane blues sound, and the band signed a contract to record an album on the condition that they drop the band’s name, fearing future troubles with relatives from Dornburg Disaster victims.
+After plenty of discussion, "Lead Aeroplane" was chosen as suggested by Spence.

 The folk period

-The electronic period
+The keyboard period

-Lead Aeroplane are widely considered as one of the most successful, innovative and influential zone rock bands.
+Lead Aeroplane are widely considered as one of the most successful, innovative, and influential zone rock bands.
 They were a major (if not the major) influence in the birth of Hair Metal during early 1980’s.